Revolution of Dignity: 20 February

-At 10:00, between 10,000 and 20,000 demonstrators remained, according to the Kyiv Post, and at least 42 people had been killed, primarily by police gunfire.
-According to a UNIAN correspondent, there were more than 30,000 people on Independence Square.
 At 10:55, the chief of the presidential administration, Andriy Klyuev, announced that the president was prepared to sign a treaty with the opposition on the demanded changes to the Constitution of Ukraine, and that the ongoing clashes should compel politicians to find a quick consensus.

 At 10:00, Euromaidan's activists picketed the main office at the Kyiv Metro station Politekhnichnyi Instytut, demanding that the system be reopened.
 A former head of the Kyiv City State Administration, Ivan Saliy, also called for the reopening of the metro.
 At 16:00 that day, the Titushky were transported by metro from the Pozniaky station to the Pecherska station, Lvivska Gazeta reported.
-The government also closed highways and railway access.
+The government also closed highway and railway access to Kyiv.

 Trains between Kyiv and Lviv, one of the protesters' strongholds, were temporarily suspended; a railway spokeswoman said this was because of damage to the lines.
 Coincidentally, there were reports that arms had been seized from an Interior Ministry armory in Lviv and transported to the outskirts of Kyiv.

 The head of the Kyiv City State Administration, Volodymyr Makeyenko, resigned from the Party of Regions but said that he would continue to perform his duties to ensure that the city functioned properly.
 He then ordered the reopening of the Kyiv Metro.
 By 15:00, the metro was still not running, and ground-based transport in the city was scarce.
 The metro was partly reopened in the early evening, but interchange stations remained closed.

 The Embassy of the United Kingdom in Kyiv was temporarily closed.

 Radio Liberty published video footage of police special forces shooting protesters with Kalashnikov and sniper rifles.
 Acting Interior Minister Zakharchenko announced that combat weapons had been provided to the police, saying in an address to the nation, "We signed relevant orders as part of the Antiterrorist Center's work: the law enforcement officials have been provided with combat weapons, and they will be used in line with the law on police."
 The ministry's website said the riot police had the right to use their weapons to free hostages being held by protesters.
 The ministry further stated that a sniper had injured 20 of its police officers.